What is a Lasting Power of Attorney?

 The attorney can also make key decisions on whether to accept life sustaining care.

 Why do I need a Power of Attorney?

 In the event that’s someone suffers from an injury, has a serious accident or illness or is at a stage in life where their mental ability has been affected, without a lasting power of attorney in place a relative or someone close would have to apply to the Court of Protection for a Deputyship Order.

 This is a very lengthy and costly process with the applicant having to provide very personal information about them, their family; finances and their relationship with the person that they wish to look after.
 The whole process can take from 12 weeks to 10 months.
 This might have quite an effect on the finances or wellbeing of the person who is seeking help.

 Power of Attorney is not part of the Quilter Financial Services offering and is offered in our own right.
-Intrinsic Financial Services accept no responsibility for these aspects of our business.
+Quilter Financial Services accept no responsibility for these aspects of our business.